helidon-io/helidon/docs/se/telemetry/open-telemetry.md

 Applications could even use both APIs together, reading configuration to construct a Helidon builder and then adding to that builder OpenTelemetry objects created separately using the OpenTelemetry API.

-The [Helidon OpenTelemetry API Javadoc](/apidocs/io.helidon.telemetry.otelconfig/io/helidon/telemetry/otelconfig/package-summary.html) page lists the various types developers can use to prepare OpenTelemetry objects programmatically.
-As a starting point, the [`OpenTelemetryConfig`](/apidocs/io.helidon.telemetry.otelconfig/io/helidon/telemetry/otelconfig/OpenTelemetryConfig.html) interface and its [`Builder`](/apidocs/io.helidon.telemetry.otelconfig/io/helidon/telemetry/otelconfig/OpenTelemetryConfig.BuilderBase.html) represents the top-level configuration for OpenTelemetry.
+The [Helidon OpenTelemetry API Javadoc][helidon-opentelemetry-api-javadoc] page lists the various types developers can use to prepare OpenTelemetry objects programmatically.
+As a starting point, the [`OpenTelemetryConfig`][opentelemetryconfig] interface and its [`Builder`][builder] represents the top-level configuration for OpenTelemetry.
 Their Javadoc contains links to other types that compose the top-level object, and so on.

 Later sections in this document also describe the configuration settings available.

-The [OpenTelemetry SDK documentation](https://opentelemetry.io/docs/languages/java/sdk/#sdk-components) explains its API.
+The [OpenTelemetry SDK documentation][opentelemetry-sdk-documentation] explains its API.

 > [!NOTE]
 > Many applications do not need to use either the Helidon OpenTelemetry API or the OpenTelemetry API directly.
 They can instead rely completely on declarative Helidon configuration of OpenTelemetry.